Health and wellbeing

 Things to consider when interpreting results

-• Data are restricted to people with disability living in households who needed to go to hospital in the last 12 months.
-Those who did not know if they had an unmet need for hospital admission are excluded.
+• Data for this measure are restricted to people with disability living in households who needed to go to hospital in the last 12 months.

-These data show the proportion of people with disability (of all ages) who reported unmet need for hospital admission (needed to go to hospital but did not go) in the last 12 months.
-Data from 2012 to 2018 are used.
-In 2018, 10.4% of people with disability who needed to go to hospital reported an unmet need for hospital admission, and 11.2% in 2012.
+The data in the graph and the table below show the proportion of people with disability (of all ages) who reported unmet need for hospital admission (needed to go to hospital but did not go) in the last 12 months.
+Data from 2012 to 2022 are used.
+In 2022, 14% of people with disability who needed to go to hospital reported an unmet need for hospital admission, compared with 11% in 2012.

 More detailed data by age group are shown in the table.